clugg/sm-json/README.md

 ```

 ### Global Helper Functions
-All of the examples that you have seen in this documentation use object-oriented syntax for encoding, decoding and cleaning up.
-In reality, these are wrappers which call functions: `json_encode`, `json_decode` and `json_cleanup`.
+All of the examples that you have seen in this documentation use object-oriented syntax for encoding, decoding, merging and cleaning up.
+In reality, these are wrappers which call functions: `json_encode`, `json_decode`, `json_merge` and `json_cleanup`.
 For example:

 ```c
 arr.Encode(output, sizeof(output));